Gnkgo/summaries/CN/cn_summary.md

 - (Sequence number is only contained inside of the transport header but not the IP header)
 - (There is no checksum in the IPv6 header)

+## Link State Routing
+1. Nodes flood topology in the form of link state packets and each node leanrs the full topology
+2. Each node computes its own forwarding table by finding the shrtest path to each other node (according to some cost metric).
+An algorithm that eables this shortest paht calculation is Dijkstra.
+- Knows all the distances
+- More RAM/CPU
+- Faster Convergence

+## Distance Vector Routing
+- Only know next hop
+- Less RAM/CPU
+- Slower Convergence

 ## Random
 - slow start threshold (ssthresh):
     - function of congestion